-“We were at rock bottom with nowhere to go.
-But now with a bed and shower to come home to, I’ve found stability and confidence.
+“The Wallace House staff provided us with a place to call home.
+I’ve found stability and confidence.
 I’m so thankful every day for what Wallace House has done for our family”, says the Mom about her journey from homelessness to permanent housing and income.

 Her husband gets teary-eyed when he recounts all the blessings their family has experienced as a result of Wallace House – including a home to rent.

-“I’m a recovering addict and my family was homeless.
+“I’m a recovering addict.
 I don’t know if I’ll ever forgive myself for the mess we were in, but now my wife and I have three jobs between us.
 Our son gets A’s in school and our daughter is a solid student with lots of friends.
 We are absolutely happy.
 Wallace House really helps those who try to help themselves.”

 Healing from Childhood Trauma